biojava/biojava.github.io/wiki/Dazzle:deployment.md

 WAR file.
 WAR files are just normal Java ARchives (JAR files) which contain a WEB-INF directory and a web.xml file (as show in the directory tree, above).
-To create this file, change into the directory where you have been building your webapp, and type:
+To create this file, change into the directory where you have been building your webapp (dazzle/dazzle-webapp), and type:

 `   jar cf ../das.war * `